ROCm/rocm-install-on-linux/docs/how-to/native-install/install-faq.rst

 Issue #2: Install Prerequisites
 ==================================

-When installing, I see the following message "Problem: nothing provides 'perl-URI-Encode' needed to be installed by ..."
+When installing, I see the following message: ``Problem: nothing provides perl-URI-Encode needed to be installed by ...``

 **Solution:** Ensure that the :doc:`../prerequisites` are installed.
 There are prerequisite PERL packages required for SUSE.
-RHEL also requires EPEL to be installed, which is also mentioned in prerequisites.
+RHEL also requires Extra Packages for Enterprise Linux (EPEL) to be installed, which is also mentioned in prerequisites.
 Be sure to install those first, then repeat your installation steps.

 Refer to `ROCm Issue #1827 <https://github.com/ROCm/ROCm/issues/1827>`_.